 To prevent problems or stop them from getting worse, you can:

 - Ease up on steroids, or talk to your doctor about trying one with fewer side effects.

 - Take medications called bisphosphonates than can strengthen your bones, such as:

-Over time, the inflammation in Crohn’s, or the complications that come with it, can affect your eyes.
-Common conditions include:
+Though it’s not very common, the inflammation in Crohn’s or the complications that come with it can affect your eyes.
+Possible conditions include: